brickbots/PiFinder/docs/user_guide.md

 The currently target is also displayed on the [Chart](#Chart) screen as a small tick mark.

+## Special Screens
+The screens listed below are more rarely used and do not show up when rotating through the regular UI screens using the A button.
+To access these screens, rotate through them using the ENT-A combination.

 ### Log
 ![Logging Interface](../images/screenshots/LOG_001_docs.png)

-The Log module can be accessed at any time by long holding the ENT button.
+The Log screen can be accessed at any time by long holding the ENT button.
 It allows you to record your observation of the currently selected target in a database as part of a session.
 Each session starts when you power-up, or reset, the PiFinder and every observation logged during the session will be grouped together for later review.

 Summary information about the current target is displayed along with the distance from the current telescope position.
 This distance allows you to make sure you are observing/logging the correct object in a crowded field, like Virgo.